knatarajan28/Databases-Project/README.md

 # Databases-Project
+Tasked to design and develop a system to help manage the quick and efficient delivery of business products to local companies to support their operations and keep them running as smoothly as possible.
+The system should represent one or more product delivery services.
+Each local supplier should manage a fleet of delivery vans.
+Those vans should be used to deliver the products to the businesses as quickly as possible.
+Businesses should purchase products from the suppliers.
+The money paid for the products purchased shoukd flow from the business owners back to the owner’s delivery service, helping each stay in business.

+# Outline of my Approach
 • Translated an Enhanced Entity-Relationship Diagram (EERD) into a comprehensive set of relational schemas, defining primary keys, unique keys, and foreign keys.